KEAM Entrance Examination 2025

 Important Information

-- Candidates will not be permitted to take items such as pencil, eraser, correction fluid, calculator, logarithm table, electronic gadgets, mobile phones etc. into the examination hall.
+- Candidates will not be permitted to bring items such as pencils, erasers, correction fluid, calculators, logarithm tables, electronic gadgets, mobile phones, etc., into the examination hall.

 Important Dates